 ‘’The one country in Africa with so many riches must not descend into war.
 Please lay down your weapons and hold elections.
 We want to have fun, so stop firing your guns.’’

 The speech was barely a minute long, but the effect it had was perversely immense.
-It continued to air on regular intervals on Ivory Coast television networks.
+It continued to air at regular intervals on Ivory Coast television networks.

 Drogba’s urge for national solidarity proved fruitful later on.
-Both parties sat on the table for negotiating their terms.
+Both parties sat at the table for negotiating their terms.
 Finally, they agreed on signing a ceasefire.

 Didier Drogba Politics & Charity